 Go Ape Black Park Nets Kingdom is well laid out with three big green slopes that you climb up but can also use as an exit route too.
 There are then a couple of slides that you can come down and so many different things to do up in the nets – big nets to run around, jump on and sit down and have a rest.
 There are nets filled with giant balls to push around and jump on, walkways and treehouses to explore and so many different holes to climb through.

 Underneath the nets there are lots of picnic tables laid out but during our session there were more people than picnic tables – it was Bank Holiday Monday and really hot so it seemed like everyone had decided to do Nets Kingdom that day!
 More tables would have been appreciated and there was also a little cafe to buy drinks and snacks or you were able to take a picnic with you.
 There was also a big camping style water bottle to help yourself to water at but the cups for this and water ran out pretty quickly – a more permanent water option would be a great addition.

-Here’s a video of our day so you can see Nets Kingdom for yourself:
+Here’s a Nets Kingdom video of our day so you can see the action for yourself: